xyloblonk/discordv14-handler/README.md

 - Discord.js v14+
 - MongoDB SRV Link (It's Free)
 - A server to run the bot on
-- An API Key from discord.xyloblonk.xyz
+- An API Key from https://discord.xyloblonk.xyz